NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/Governance-Module/README.md

   - Fired on blocks where Chief hat address:
     - Is an unknown address
     - Is changed to a different address
-    - Have less than 40000 MKR in approvals
+    - Has less than 40000 MKR in approvals
   - Severity is always set to "high"
   - Type is always set to "suspicious"
   - The metadata can contains: